Which Grasses Aggravate My Allergies?

 So, what I do is every time I feel an itching nose or tingling in my nose, I press this button.
 And then on a drive in here, inside the device it will be stored in a CSV file with a very accurate timestamp down to milliseconds because we put a GPS chip in here, so we get very accurate time from the GPS but not location as such.

-Then during the summer where I’ve been using this instrument all day, I’ve also been doing workouts running, workouts in the park.
+Then during the summer where I’ve been using this instrument all day, I’ve also been running in the park.
 And I started noticing that it was as if when I was passing certain locations in the park, I would be making more observations.

 So that’s actually this experiment that I’ll be talking about now, which is I then tracked itching in my nose alongside high-resolution positions and then also I did a couple of rounds time-lapse photos of the vegetation that I was passing while I was running the same loop in the park.